Custom redirect results / landing page

 The example on Pastafun is based on a quiz with 2 possible results “Amateur Cook” and “Pro Cook” and redirects based on the score of the Riddle.
 Anyone with a score of 0 or 1 is directed to the Amateur Cook landing page, anyone with a score of 2 goes to the Pro Cook.
 People with no score are redirected to the Amateur Cook page as a default.
 The score equals the number of correctly answered questions.
 There are lots of other score variables you could pick up from Riddle such as the score percentage, but I like to work off the number of correctly answered questions and use that to work out my own scale.

-Best practices for testing and building your own custom result page code
+Best practices for testing and building your own result redirect page code

 - Use our pre-build result page to see all the data your Riddle generates.
 Follow these instructions on how to do that.
 This will give you all the data in an easy to read format.